aportela/homedocs/README.md

 # Homedocs

-Homedocs is is a simple personal document manager.
+Homedocs is a simple personal document manager.
 You can conveniently store your files by classifying them with tags for easy retrieval in the future.

 ## Screenshots (click to preview)